Crankset

 • Vrs DirectForce Pro Pedals

-Maintain and optimize your sim racing pedal set
+Maintaining and optimizing your sim racing crankset

 Regular cleaning

-Lubrication of moving parts
+Lubricating moving parts